-Summer time means we’re reaching for something cold and refreshing more often to keep us hydrated.
-Sometimes, that means grabbing a sports drink, soda, or juice loaded with sugar—but it doesn’t have to.
+Summertime means we’re reaching for something cold and refreshing more often to keep us hydrated.
+Sometimes, that means grabbing a sports drink, soda or juice loaded with sugar—but that doesn’t have to be the case.

 - 1 cucumber

 - 2 quarts of cold water

 - Wash and carefully peel the skin from the cucumber.

 - Slice it into thin circles.

 - Put the mint leaves in the pitcher.
 Use a wooden spoon to gently mash and stir to help release flavor.

 - Add the cucumber slices and water.

 - Stir and chill in the refrigerator until cold.
 You can strain the water or pour it into glasses and serve as is.